Bioconductor/sweave2rmd/README.md

 ## Script to categorize vignettes

-This is a script that will sort a list of vignettes to be converted from sweave to Rmarkdown.
-The vignettes are sorted to help determine which vignettes need to be worked on and also help categorize the vignettes in the sweave2rmd project board.
-The script categorizes a list of packages in a given version of Bioconductor for a given repo with respect to a threshold value provided.
+This is a script that will categorize a list of packages with Sweave vignettes.
+The vignettes are categorized to determine which vignettes need work on the sweave2rmd project board.
+The script takes a list of vignettes for a given version of Bioconductor for a given repo with respect to a threshold value provided.

 ### How to use the script